-Our Partners The Worcester EITC Coalition partners include: AllCom Credit Union, Assumption College, Bank of America, Bay State Savings Bank, City Manager's Office of Economic Development, College of the Holy Cross, Community Builders/Plumley Village, Office of Congressman James P. McGovern, FDIC, Internal Revenue Service, Main South CDC, More Than Wheels, Quinsigamond Community College, Southeast Asian Coalition of Central Massachusetts, Unum, United Way of Central Massachusetts, Veterans Inc, WCCA TV-13, Worcester Community Action Council Inc, Worcester Housing Authority, and Worcester State University.
+Our Coalition Partners: The Worcester EITC Coalition partners include: AllCom Credit Union, Assumption College, City Manager's Office of Economic Development, The Community Builders/Plumley Village, FDIC, Internal Revenue Service, Main South CDC, Office of Congressman James P. McGovern, Quinsigamond Community College, Southeast Asian Coalition of Central Massachusetts, Unum, United Way of Central Massachusetts, WCCA TV-13, Worcester Community Action Council Inc, and Worcester State University.

 Family Stability Spotlights

 by organizing community residents and youth by getting them together to improve life in their neighborhood.”